Episode Number: 68

-Ana: And it was something out of reddit, I don’t usually go on reddit, but people were tweeting about it, and it was someone talking about what if Barrack Obama quit the presidency before next week, and then automatically Joe Biden becomes the new president.
+Ana: And it was something out of Reddit.
+I don’t usually go on Reddit, but people were tweeting about it, and it was someone talking about what if Barack Obama quit the presidency before next week, and then automatically Joe Biden becomes the new president.
 And then he has time to do a bunch of really cool things, but also he becomes 45 and then the current 45 will actually be 46 but then he’ll have to print every single thing that he has printed for the number 45 again. [laughter]

 Renay: What a thought experiment.

 Ana: Oh my god, I was just laughing so much and it make me so happy, this idea.
 And it’s just simple as that sometimes.